 - Develop skills in presenting their patients' problems lucidly to medical colleagues

-It is hoped that these experiences will foster growth in each student's clinical judgement while consolidating development of sophisticated approaches to both simple and complex medical problems.
-By the end of the 12-week clerkship, students will be expected to possess a broad working knowledge and a thorough understanding of the pathophysiologies and therapies of basic, common problems in internal medicine.
+It is hoped that these experiences will foster growth in each student's clinical judgment while consolidating development of sophisticated approaches to both simple and complex medical problems.
+By the end of the 12-week clerkship, students will be expected to possess a broad working knowledge and a thorough understanding of the pathophysiology and therapies of basic, common problems in internal medicine.

 Emphasis on Total Care of the Patient